ayushgoel26/MilesNStay-API/README.md

     1. Navigate to the Files menu
     2. Select import.
     3. Upload postman-api-collection.json to PostMan.
+    4. Select Assignment-4 as the collection to import.
-    4. Now you can access all the APIs.
+    5. Now you can access all the APIs.

 ## Create own API in PostMan